pacific-hake/hake-assessment/README.md

 * If you haven't already done so in your current R session, run `devtools::load_all(".")` while in the hake package working directory.

-* If you are using Rstudio:
+* **If you are using Rstudio:**
     - Copy the chunk or chunks of Rmarkdown code you want to test to the clipboard.
     - Run `gotest()`, which will create a temporary directory containing all the files necessary to run a pared-down version of the document, and switch you to that directory.
-If your repository directory is not the default ("~/github/pacific-hake/hake"), you will have to include the `repo_dr` argument in the call to `gotest()`.
+If your repository directory is not the default (`~/github/pacific-hake/hake`), you will have to include the `repo_dr` argument in the call to `gotest()`.
     - Click the gear-arrow-down icon ![](gear-arrow-down.png) in the Files window (bottom right panel in Rstudio) and select `Go to working directory`.
+This will take the Rstudio file manager to the temporary directory, and show you the files that have been copied there by the `gotest()` function.
-    - Open the `005-text.rmd` file, delete everything in that file if it contains anything, and paste your chunk(s) of code.
+    - Open the `005-text.rmd` file, delete everything in that file if it contains anything, and paste your chunk(s) of code, or create a new Rmarkdown chunk.
 Save the file.
     - In the R terminal, build the document using `render()`.
 The PDF will be built in the current temporary directory, and contain only your test figure(s) or table(s).
-    - Make changes to your code in the temporary file, and when satisfied with your code, copy the code to the clipboard for pasting into the real document.
+    - Make changes to your code in the temporary `005-text.rmd` file, and when satisfied with your code, copy the code to the clipboard for pasting into the real document.

-* If you are not using Rstudio:
+* **If you are not using Rstudio:**
-    - Run `gotest()`, which will create a temporary directory containing all the files necessary to run a pared-down version of the document, and switch you to that directory.
-    - Run `getwd()` to find out the name of the temporary directory you are now in.
-Copy the name of the directory to the clipboard.
+    - Run `gotest(copy_tmpdir = TRUE)`, which will create a temporary directory containing all the files necessary to run a pared-down version of the document, switch you to that directory, and copy the name of the directory to the clipboard.
+If your repository directory is not the default (`~/github/pacific-hake/hake`), you will have to also include the `repo_dr` argument in the call to `gotest()`.
-    - Go to the directory using a program of your choice, pasting the directory name into it to get there fast.
+    - Go to the temporary directory using a program (file manager) of your choice, pasting the directory name from the clipboard into it so you can get there without having to remember the (ugly) name.
-    - Copy the chunk or chunks of Rmarkdown code you want to test to the clipboard.
+    - Copy the chunk(s) of Rmarkdown code you want to test to the clipboard from the original file.
-    - Open the `005-text.rmd` file from that directory, delete everything in it if it contains anything, and paste your chunk(s) of code.
+    - Open the `005-text.rmd` file from that directory, delete everything in it if it contains anything, and paste your chunk(s) of code, or create a new Rmarkdown chunk.
 Save the file.
     - In the R terminal, build the document using `render()`.
 The PDF will be built in the current temporary directory, and contain only your test figure(s) or table(s).